-Sandy swimming beach located on Lake Michigan.
-The city beach is nestled between The Bil-Mar, a beachfront restaurant, and Grand Haven State Park beach on Harbor Drive.
+The Grand Haven City Beach is nestled between The Noto’s At The Bilmar, a beachfront restaurant, and Grand Haven State Park beach on Harbor Drive.
 Limited free parking is available.
 Restrooms available.
 No fees or passes required.
+This sandy large beach front is perfect for families and dog lovers ( see below for details)

 Grand Haven City Beach wedding ceremony information:

-1) Weddings must be held south of Bil-Mar Restaurant.
+1) Weddings must be held south of Noto’s Restaurant.

 2) Guests must be bused in from another location due to the limited parking for beach-goers.